Pleasant BEM

 The CSS class of a child element can sometimes be omitted.

-It is relevant when child elements are predetermined by the semantic: <dd>
+It is relevant in particular (but not only) when child elements are predetermined by the semantic: <dd>

 , <dt>